alisay/p2p-internet-workshop/general/pre-workshop-survey.md

     - Learning with friends/colleagues
     - Other (please specify)

-1. How did you hear about Toronto Mesh / Building the Peer-to-Peer Internet workshop? _(Select all that apply)_
+1. How did you hear about Building the Peer-to-Peer Internet workshop? _(Select all that apply)_

     - Friend/colleague
-    - Conference/meeting/seminar
-    - Library website or flyer
+    - BRAG website or email newsletter
-    - Journal or publication
+    - Newspaper or radio
-    - Our website
     - Social Media (Twitter, Facebook, etc.)
     - Other (please specify)